alstat/QuranTree.jl/docs/src/man/camel/external.md

 CAMeL Tools
 =====
 In this section, we will explore the use of CAMeL tools from New York University Abu Dhabi.
-To install the library, run the following in the terminal:
+CAMeL is a To install the library, run the following in the terminal:
 ```bash
 pip3 install camel-tools
 ```